Good Monday morning. It’s December 23rd. Hanukkah started last night, Wednesday is Christmas, and Kwanzaa begins Thursday.

 Today’s Spotlight takes about 5 minutes to read.
 Want to chat about something you see here?
-Here is a contact form.
+Here’s a contact form exclusively for you.

 1. News To Know Now

 1. Apple, Amazon, and Google are partnering with technology and furnishings companies to create standard protocols for smart homes.
 The move will help consumers avoid an Apple-DOS or Betamax-VHS conflict regarding interoperability of smart home devices in the future.

 2. Microsoft users reused hacked login credentials 44 million times in 2019.
 You have to stop reusing passwords.
 Every data breach that you learn about leads to more login credentials being traded and sold.
 Most people don’t need to worry about some kid hiding in a bedroom pecking out passwords.
 You have to worry about sophisticated programs that criminals use to try many passwords at once.
 Don’t make it easier for them.

 3. A Facebook investigation found that a pro-Trump group with ties to China and criminal organizations used doctored identities and profile pictures created automatically by computers.
 Facebook removed The Epoch Times and eighty groups related to Epoch Group.
 More than 900 accounts were created in batches a few minutes apart with content focused at U.S. and Vietnamese Facebook users.
 Even more frightening was the organization’s use of $9 million in advertising to continue spreading disinformation.
 At the time of its takedown, the network had 55 million followers on Facebook, Instagram, and Twitter but the administrative work was automated.

 Nearly half of all Americans attempt to control the amount of location data that they provide apps and websites.
 Yet we also know that less than half of people delete an app when they post their location data.
 Instad, they attempt to fix the problem some more.